Multinational Force in Lebanon: Beirut I

-The French Armed Forces landed in Beirut on August 21, with the U.S. Marines 2nd Battalion 8th Marines and the 22d Marine Amphibious Unit arriving on August 25 and the Italian Armed Forces Bersaglieri (2nd Bersaglieri "Governolo") on August 26.
+The French Armed Forces landed in Beirut on August 21, with the U.S. Marines 2nd Battalion, 8th Marines arriving on August 25 and the Italian Armed Forces 2nd Bersaglieri Battalion "Governolo" on August 26.
 This initial force consisted of 850 U.S., 860 French, and 575 Italian troops and was tasked with securing Beirut's port through which the PLO would be evacuated by ship.
 The next morning, the first ship arrived in port to begin evacuating PLO and Syrian forces.
 By the end of the day, 1,066 PLO fighters had been allowed to pass through the Marine lines and reach the ship.
 Elsewhere in Beirut, the Italian and French were also facilitating the departure of the PLO and Syrians.

 Over the course of the next 15 days, the evacuation went smoothly as the PLO streamed through the port facilities.
 The culminating event was the departure of PLO chairman, Yasser Arafat, on Aug.
 30. Escorted by French forces, Arafat's arrival at the port caused a huge crowd of well-wishers and media to congregate, Arafat was aboard the Tunis-bound merchant ship Atlantis.
 Consequently, the Multinational Force troop contingent reboarded to their respective ships in the Mediterranean Sea on September 9, after 15 days ashore in Beirut.